rubyonjets/jets-docs/_docs/custom/shared-resources/depends-on.md

 With this design, Jets makes it is easy to create many nested stacks and use resources from each other.

-## App Classes: Controllers, Jobs, Etc
+## App Classes: Events

 The `depends_on` declaration also works in non-shared app classes.
-When you add `depends_on` to an app class like a controller or a job, Jets will ensure that the resources are created in the dependent order and also pass the outputs of the independent stack to the dependent stack.
+When you add `depends_on` to an app class like an Event class, Jets will ensure that the resources are created in the dependent order and also pass the outputs of the independent stack to the dependent stack.
 This is useful in case you want to reference a resource from one stack to another.
 Example:

-app/shared/resources/list.rb
+shared/resources/list.rb

 ```ruby
 class List < Jets::Stack